Avelanda/doc-analyzer-llm/README.md

 ## 🛳 Self Hosting

-Mintplex Labs & the community maintain a number of deployment methods, scripts, and templates that you can use to run Is'alni locally.
+Mintplex Labs & the community maintain a number of deployment methods, scripts, and templates that you can use to run مجيب locally.
 Refer to the table below to read how to deploy on your preferred environment or to automatically deploy.
 | Docker | AWS | GCP | Digital Ocean | Render.com |
 |----------------------------------------|----:|-----|---------------|------------|
 | [![Deploy on Docker][docker-btn]][docker-deploy] | [![Deploy on AWS][aws-btn]][aws-deploy] | [![Deploy on GCP][gcp-btn]][gcp-deploy] | [![Deploy on DigitalOcean][do-btn]][do-deploy] | [![Deploy on Render.com][render-btn]][render-deploy] |